 Campus Climate Committee

 Assess and respond to gaps in regards to equity and inclusion in practice, procedures, processes, and culture at ACC

 Equity-Mindedness in the Classroom Committee

-Demonstrate a commitment to culturally responsive pedagogy and diversifying the curriculum.
+Develop culturally responsive pedagogy resources and support faculty with diversifying the curriculum.

 Human Resources Committee

 Focus on the systematic practices that lead to growth, development and accountability as it relates to equity and Inclusive Excellence.

 Provide opportunities for students to acquire the content knowledge about groups from historically marginalized populations and support the development of learning about systemic oppression and how to interrupt it to create welcoming and equitable work and learning environments